 Neurology is huge.
 It consists of diverse subspecialties, each covering several distinct diseases.
 Neurology is also a rapidly advancing field with cutting-edge diagnostic processes and novel therapeutic approaches.
 Neurological practice, therefore, depends on reliable and up-to-date resources.

-I have previously posted on the proven all-time outstanding neurology textbooks, the most helpful and practical neurology guidelines, and the top all-time neurology review articles.
-These are all very useful, but all struggle keep up with the rapidly evolving progress in neurology; these resources become obsolete very quickly, and updates often go through laborious and slow processes.
+I have previously posted on the proven all-time outstanding neurology textbooks.
+These are all very useful, but as we all struggle keep up with the rapidly evolving progress in neurology, these resources become obsolete very quickly, and updates often go through laborious and slow processes.
 Neurologists therefore need reliable sources that keep up with new knowledge, and make sense of all the information ‘out there’.
 What are these dependable neurology reference sites?
 Here is a selection.

 Neurology-specific reference sites

 - The NINDS Disorder Index is a library of all neurological disorders listed alphabetically.
 All sections have information on current research, and provide links to involved organisations.
 It is an extensive resource, but you would expect this from the world-renown National Association of Neurological Disorders and Stroke.